 A Missouri report says that law enforcement officers may be able to spot potential terrorists by their political bumper stickers, such as those for U.S. Rep. Ron Paul, or by their subversive literature.
 A 200-page Virginia fusion center report notes that terrorists are likely to use Twitter, podcasts and social networking sites as communication tools.

 Critics, Muslim and non-Muslim alike, accuse the centers of collecting uncorroborated allegations and, on occasion, inaccurate and incomplete information on individuals and organizations.
 Anything might find its way into fusion center computers, including agenda-driven information supplied by hysterical Islamophobes or self-proclaimed terrorism experts like Steve Emerson, Daniel Pipes, Frank Gaffney, Joe Kaufman, or Alan Dershowitz.
 Are reports generated by think tanks like the Center for Security Policy, the Middle East Forum, the Israel Project, and Hudson Institute feeding fusion centers?
 Just who and what countries have access to fusion center computer systems?

 This writer doesn’t want to offend the Department of Homeland Security, the FBI or even fusion centers (and end up with a hefty personal file).
-Washington Report staff appreciated being able to call on the FBI when our offices were broken into and a safe destroyed in November 2006.
+Washington Report on Middle East Affairs, staff appreciated being able to call on the FBI when our offices were broken into and a safe destroyed in November 2006.
 Staff also asked, and received, FBI help when we received a threatening e-mail during the recent AIPAC conference in Washington, DC.

 However, most Americans believe authorities should stick to investigating criminal and violent activities, and not wage a war on Muslim Americans and others engaged in constitutionally protected civil rights advocacy and peaceful political activities.
 President Obama would be well advised to visit an American mosque and listen to the Muslims next door.